2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Solution 5.
 Check and Fix Disk Errors

-If there are errors on your target disk, you will not be able to clone the hard drive to SSD successfully.
-In this case, you can use the Windows Error-checking tool to check and fix disk errors automatically.
+If your target disk has errors, you can't clone your hard drive to an SSD successfully.
+To resolve this, you can use the Windows Error-checking tool to automatically check and fix any disk errors.
+This should allow the cloning process to proceed without issues.

 Step 1.
 Right-click on the target disk and select "Properties".